|

 Chronological Summary of Service for the 23rd Pennsylvania Regiment "Birney's Zouaves"

-The regiment lost during service 5 officers and 110 enlisted men killed or mortally wounded and 3 officers and 70 enlisted men by disease for a total wartime loss of 188 men.
+The regiment lost during service 5 officers and 110 enlisted men killed and mortally wounded and 3 officers and 70 enlisted men by disease for a total of 188 casualties.

 THE UNIFORM

-MAKING A PRIVATE SOLDIER FROM THE 23rd PENNSYLVANIA REGIMENT "BIRNEY'S ZOUAVES"
+Making A PRIVATE FROM THE 23rd PENNSYLVANIA REGIMENT "BIRNEY'S ZOUAVES"

 |